Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Computational experiments

 In the stock-out-allowed setting, no standard benchmark instances are available.
 Therefore, we evaluate the performance of HGS-IRP on both the small and large benchmark IRP datasets described earlier.
 Specifically, we test four different values of the stock-out penalty parameter $\rho$: 50, 100, 300, and 1,000,000.

 Figure~\ref{fig:sto-in} illustrates the trade-off observed on a representative instance when varying the penalty parameter $\rho$.
-The total demand in this case is 2478.
 The $x$-axis shows the stock-out quantity, and the total quantity delivered to retailers is displayed on top of each column.
 The $y$-axis represents the sum of the routing and inventory costs, with routing costs shown in black and inventory costs shown as shaded segments.
+Each bar also reports the total quantity delivered to all customers, which decreases as the stock-out amount increases.
 The plot shows that lower values of $\rho$ result in higher stock-out quantities and reduced total cost.
 In particular, routing costs decrease consistently as stock-outs increase, as the algorithm avoids serving some retailers when the penalty is low.
 This leads to a shorter or less frequent delivery schedule.
 Conversely, as $\rho$ increases, the algorithm favors full delivery, reducing stock-outs but increasing overall cost due to more extensive routing and higher inventory levels.
 Note that multiple values of $\rho$ can yield the same best delivery decision.
 As a result, several distinct $\rho$ values may correspond to a single bar in the figure, with identical stock-out quantities and cost decompositions.
-It is observed that once $\rho$ exceeds 185, no stock-out events occur.
-Consequently, for $\rho \geq 186$, all corresponding bars in the figure coincide with the first bar, as increasing the penalty further only reinforces stock-out avoidance but does not change the outcome.
+It is observed that once $\rho$ exceeds 91, no stock-out events occur.
+Consequently, for $\rho \geq 92$, all corresponding bars in the figure coincide with the first bar, as increasing the penalty further only reinforces stock-out avoidance but does not change the outcome.